 Kinsey’s purely scientific approach inspired the Masters and Johnson research team at Washington University in St. Louis to create an actual laboratory, and to record the first data on the anatomy and physiology of human sexuality.

 It was based on the direct observation of 382 women and 312 men who in different combinations performed 10,000 complete cycles of sexual response.
 Their discovery of a predictable pattern of sexuality included excitement, plateau, orgasm and resolution and put them on the cover of Time Magazine in 1970.

 Their magnum opus Human Sexual Response was published in 1966 and became the predominant resource for the medical community on sex.
 Myths surrounding promiscuity, adultery, masturbation, postpartum depression, menopause and the midlife crisis were all debunked as behavioral disorders by the Diagnostic and Statistical Manual of Mental Disorders and reintroduced as natural occurrences in the primordial life cycle.

 The Sexual Revolution of 1960 represented the renaissance of human sexuality: where art and science combined where religion had failed — to critically examine the human sexual experience.
 Carl Jung, the father of analytical psychology, described this period as a natural cycle whereupon a rigid culture, unable to contain the demands for individual freedom, exonerates itself from social constraint by creating a new and vibrant counterculture.
 And New Hollywood — with a penchant for reality, subtext and irresolution — was already re-writing the greatest story on earth.

-She gave up her career for a family, is the way she explained her exit from acting, and yet just three years following the release of her second full-length feature film life was imitating art.
+She gave up her career for a family, is the way she explained her exit from acting, and yet shortly following the release of her second full-length feature film life was imitating art.
 Like Freida, who’d eloped to Las Vegas in the movies, Carol Dawne had become a cliché.
 An impetuous romance of her own produced a son she'd have to raise alone.